microsoft/PowerPlatformConnectors/certified-connectors/Strategic Portfolio Manager/Readme.md

-## Strategic Portfolio Manager
+### NOTE
-The Strategic Portfolio Manager connector allows users to interact with initiatives, projects, epics, etc. and data from 360 Portfolio Insights using Microsoft Power Automate or Power Apps.
+The Strategic Portfolio Manager connector allows users to interact with initiatives, projects, epics, etc. and data from NH360 Portfolio Insights using Microsoft Power Automate or Power Apps.

+## Strategic Portfolio Manager Connector
 Strategic Portfolio Manager enables you to continuously connect, align and orchestrate all investments with strategies to drive business agility more effectively.
 It connects disparate silos across the enterprise and provides 360 degrees of insight to help ensure that all investments are derived from – and continuously align with – strategic priorities.

 ## Publisher:
-UMT 360 LLC
+The North Highland Company

 ## Prerequisites
 You will need the following to proceed:
-* A 360 Portfolio Insights subscription
+* A NH360 Portfolio Insights subscription
-* A 360 Portfolio Insights site which allows connection requests from the connector
+* A NH360 Portfolio Insights site which allows connection requests from the connector
-* User with access rights to the 360 Portfolio Insights site
+* User with access rights to the NH360 Portfolio Insights site

 ## Supported Operations
 The connector supports the following operations: